FOSSEE/st-scripts/getting_started_with_ipython/script.rst

 Here are some self assessment questions for you to solve

-1. Ipython is a programming similar to Python?
-   True or False

-2. Which key combination quits ``ipython``?
+1. Which key combination quits ``ipython``?

    - Ctrl + C
    - Ctrl + D
    - Alt + C
    - Alt + D

-3. Which character is used at the end of a command, in Ipython to display the documentation.
+2. Which character is used at the end of a command, in Ipython to display the documentation.

    - under score (_)